AsherTeo/Few-Shot-Object-Detection-for-Self-Annotation-using-Grounding-DINO/README.md

 This dataset contains about 1,500 spine X-ray images.
 The goal is to detect individual vertebrae to help measure the Cobb angle and assess scoliosis severity.
 Accurate vertebra detection is essential for analyzing spinal curvature.

+## 3. Method

+We use Grounding DINO as the base detector for few-shot self-annotation due to its open-vocabulary detection capability.
+The goal is to improve detection recall with a small amount of labeled data while keeping human correction effort low.

+### Few-Shot Setup
+For each dataset, we sample 5, 10, 25, and 50 labeled images per class as few-shot training data.
+These samples are used to fine-tune the model and adapt it to domain-specific objects.

+### Backbone Adaptation
+We study two training strategies: freezing the backbone and fine-tuning the backbone.
+This comparison allows us to analyze whether adapting feature representations improves recall in low-data settings.

+### Human-in-the-Loop
+The trained model is applied to unlabeled images to generate pre-annotations.
+A human annotator then reviews the predictions to remove false positives and correct missed detections.
+Although few-shot learning improves recall, human verification is still required to ensure annotation quality.

+### Evaluation
+Recall is used as the primary evaluation metric, as missing objects directly increase manual correction effort in self-annotation scenarios.
+We report recall under different shot settings to analyze reliability across datasets.